Tychobra/polished/README.md

 ```

 Enter the following in the command line prompts:
  - Which Firebase CLI features do you want...?
-Firestore and Functions
+Functions
  - Select a default Firebase project for this directory: choose the Firebase project id from step 1
- - What file should be used for Firestore Rules? use the default
- - What file should be used for Firestore indexes? use the default
  - What language would you like to use to write Cloud Functions?
 JavaScript
  - Do you want to use ESLint to catch probable bugs and enforce style?
 N
  - Do you want to install dependencies with npm now?
 Y